-Entries on my blog page are currently devoted to posts about my doctoral recital which occurred on March 11, 2016.
-This includes entries about the performers, artists, and inventors with whom I have had the great fortune to collaborate.
+Entries on my blog page are devoted to posts about my doctoral recital which occurred on March 11, 2016, and entries about the creative process with performers, artists, and inventors with whom I have had the great fortune to collaborate.
 The evening-length, non-stop show was recorded and the full audio, separated tracks, and program can be found here.
-The film will be uploaded to this site in late summer 2016.

 Thanks very much for stopping by, and stay tuned!